mrafifrbbn/steam-reviews/README.md

 This workflow was really interesting to me, because it is applicable in many cases, especially in the industry.
 So here it is, my first attempt on exploring the field of NLP.
 Enjoy!

 # Files
-This repo contains this README, a python notebook called Airline Customer Segmentation.ipynb, a slides in pdf format to highlight the most important aspects of this project called 'Airline Customer Segmentation - slides.pdf', and the dataset flight.csv is in the data directory.
+This repo contains this README, a python notebook named steam_reviews_code.ipynb, slides in pdf format to highlight the most important aspects of this work named 'Steam Reviews - Slides.pdf', and the dataset called steam_reviews.csv used is stored in the data directory.

 # Data
-I use the [Steam Reviews Dataset](https://www.kaggle.com/datasets/luthfim/steam-reviews-dataset) from Kaggle, compiled by the user Luthfi Mahendra.
-Since the original dataset contains ~400000 rows, and that is too many for my poor PC to handle, I decided to only use the subset of it.
+I use (a subset of) the [Steam Reviews Dataset](https://www.kaggle.com/datasets/luthfim/steam-reviews-dataset) from Kaggle, provided by the user Luthfi Mahendra.
+Since the original dataset contains ~400000 rows, and that is too many for my poor PC to handle, I decided to only use a subset of it.
 I randomly selected 20000 reviews from the original dataset, which I provide in the data file.
 This dataset contains the following columns:

 - `date_posted`: The date a review is posted.
 - `funny`: How many other player think the review is funny.